Get In Touch

 - James Gemmell, Executive Vice President & Chief Human Resources Officer

 Proposal Guidelines and Submission Details

-- The 2018 grant proposal submission window is closed.
-We have fully committed to our program partners for 2018.
+- The 2019 grant proposal submission window is closed.

 - Organizations applying for funds must be tax exempt under sections 501 (c)(3) or 170 (c) of the Internal Revenue Code and be classified as a public charity under section 509 (a) of the Code (or, in each case, have equivalent status applicable to non-US entities under the laws and regulations of the country where they are incorporated).

 - Organizations and agencies may request funds only once during a calendar year.

 - Organizations must demonstrate direct impact in the area of mathematics education (or other areas of science or technology) for elementary through high school aged children with prioritization given to programs focused on underserved populations.